ACK-J/SSL-PG-GAN/README.md

 You should have a dataset in mind that you want to use but if you don't I am providing the one I used to test below so you can follow along and get something running
+- These images are already resized to 256x256 and are in the correct file structure

 https://drive.google.com/file/d/13OHIv7A_AFbKWe_URwbyOvEKRnPovrAq/view?usp=sharing